-By Lynne P. Noon, OD, FAAO with Richard J. Shuldiner, OD, FAAO
+By Lynne P. Noon, OD, FAAO, with Richard J. Shuldiner, OD, FAAO

 For most people, there is nothing more devastating and frightening than vision loss.
 Patients fear a loss of independence and diminished self-worth.
 Patients often come to us with limited knowledge regarding their eye condition and prognosis.
-When they are referred to low vision services, many still hope that finally, someone will be able to give them back their vision and make them whole again.
+When referred to low vision services, many still hope that, finally, someone will be able to give them back their vision and make them whole again.
 It is our job to manage false expectations while never taking away hope.
 As low vision rehabilitation providers, there is nothing more important to the success of your visually impaired patient than education regarding their eye condition and the realistic solutions toward their independence.
-The following are some of the topics that we think important to have the patient understand:
+The following are some of the topics that we think are important to have the patient understand:

-- We discuss the need for more than one pair of glasses, magnifying device or other solution.
+- We discuss the need for more than one pair of glasses, magnifying device, or other solution.
 I use the analogy of a carpenter needing more than one tool to build a house.

 - We initially discuss all the tasks they struggle with, but we work on one task at a time when reviewing solutions.
 For most patients, reading is the first task they want to work on.
 Once the needed power is determined, present all options in that power, including reading glasses, reading telescopes, hand and stand magnifiers, and portable and desktop video magnification.
 Discuss the advantages and disadvantages of all solutions and have the patient work with all to decide on the best solution for their needs.

 - If a second visit is needed, we review the patient’s progress and again review realistic expectations and solutions.
 Often, the patient needs to hear this several times before they fully understand.
 If they are doing well, we move on to other tasks.